neuro4ml/neuro4ml.github.io/Week_2/4-Synapse_Models.md

 ## More synaptic fun

 As always, there's a lot more that could be said about modelling synapses.
 We'll just briefly mention 2.
 The first is synaptic failure.
-I'ts easy to model by adding a chance failure to each synaptic event.
+It's easy to model by adding a chance of failure to each synaptic event.

 ```{math}
 v \leftarrow v + w \text{ (with probability $p$)}